ck4adventure/recipe_app_nextjs/FEATURES.md

 I get recipes from friends / random one-offs.

 #### BE
-A recipe has only one source.
-A source has many recipes.
-A source has one or more authors.
-A recipe has authors through it's source.
 An author has a name and is_profi? t/f
 A source has a type, title, and optional source_url.
+A recipe has only one source.
+A recipe has only one author. (if multiple needed can switch to joins) A source has one or more authors through its recipes.
+A source has many recipes (through recipes).
+An author has many recipes (through recipes).

 Author
 - name: prolly do first and last fields and do a virtual full name